List of legendary kings of Denmark: Histories of the Franks

 The 6th century historian Gregory of Tours, in Book 3 of his Historia Francorum ("History of the Franks"), refers to a Danish king named Chlochilaicus, who led a raid into the Frankish Kingdoms during the reign of Theodericus I (511 to 534), and was killed in the counter-attack by Theodericus' son, Theodebertus.
 The 8th century Liber Historiae Francorum tells the same story, referring to the Danish King as Chochilaicus.
 (The same story also appears in the 7th or 8th century Liber Monstrorum and in the poem Beowulf, but in these works the raiding Viking king is named Hygelac, and described as King of the Geats rather than King of the Danes.)

-Gesta Danorum refers to two characters named Huglecus, one as King of the Danes (see above), and another in Book VI as a King of the Irish who was attacked and defeated by the Danish forces of Hakon and Starkad.

 Royal Frankish Annals

 The Royal Frankish Annals are a series of Latin annals of the Carolingian dynasty year-by-year between 741 and 829.
 Several annals refer to kings of the Danes, as follows: